Black Female Photographers

 Black Female Photographers (BFP) is an online organization that uses the medium of photography to unite black women photographers around the world and work to change the common narratives in the photography industry as a whole.
 The organization has over 5,000 members worldwide and was founded in 2008.

-For the last 10 years Black Female Photographers has hosted a yearly National Black Female Photographers Day, which unites photographers from around the world with a city photo tour and networking luncheon.
-This gives members an opportunity for leadership while making BFP visible in its global communities.
+For the last 15 years Black Female Photographers has hosted a yearly National Black Female Photographers Day, which unites photographers from around the world with a city photo tour and networking luncheon.
+This gives community members an opportunity for leadership while making BFP visible in its global communities.
 BFP also hosts a yearly Vision Conference to provide resources, tools and workshops for photographers.
 The 2017 Vision Conference took place in Dallas, Texas, the 2018 Vision Conference in Atlanta, Georgia.